 Another type of filter reduces the amount of light available.
-These neutral density (ND) filters (neutral because they have no color, and density because they block light) come in handy for things such as achieving the spun-glass effect from moving water.
+This neutral density (ND) filter (neutral because they have no color, and density because they block light) comes in handy for things such as achieving the spun-glass effect from moving water.
 The filter blocks an f-stop’s worth of light or more, making a slower shutter speed possible and increasing the blur of the moving water.
 You can use ND filters to operate at a wider aperture to blur the background in portraits, too.

 Another version of the neutral density filter is a split neutral density design.
 This filter provides half neutral density and half clear filtration, preferably with a graduated transition from the light blocking half to the clear half.